Black and tan coonhounds make perfect family dogs since they like human companionship. They're also good with other dogs and children.

 Black and tan coonhounds have a dense and short coat that they shed every year.
 Every week, you need to brush the breed's coat with a grooming mitt or medium-bristle brush.
 You can also use a hound glove to rid the coat of dead hair.

 While brushing their coat, also check for ticks and fleas.
 If you notice any parasites, you should immediately take your dog to the vet.
-Take steps to provide year-round heartworm prevention.
+There are medications they can suggest that can prevent ticks and fleas as well as provide year-round heartworm prevention.

 Weekly grooming helps promote hair growth.
 It also stimulates the distribution of skin oils, keeping the coat healthy.